syncfusion-content/blazor-docs/blazor/datagrid/sorting.md

 ## Initial sorting

-By default, the DataGrid component does not apply any sorting to its records at initial rendering.
-However, you can set the [Field](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridSortColumn.html#Syncfusion_Blazor_Grids_GridSortColumn_Field) and [Direction](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridSortColumn.html#Syncfusion_Blazor_Grids_GridSortColumn_Direction) in [Columns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridSortSettings.html#Syncfusion_Blazor_Grids_GridSortSettings_Columns) property of [GridSortSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridSortSettings.html) component.
+By default, the grid component does not apply any sorting to its records at initial rendering.
+However, you can apply initial sorting by setting the [Field](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridSortColumn.html#Syncfusion_Blazor_Grids_GridSortColumn_Field) and [Direction](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridSortColumn.html#Syncfusion_Blazor_Grids_GridSortColumn_Direction) in [Columns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridSortSettings.html#Syncfusion_Blazor_Grids_GridSortSettings_Columns) property of the [GridSortSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridSortSettings.html) component.
 This feature is helpful when you want to display your data in a specific order when the grid is first loaded.

 The following example demonstrates how to set the **GridSortSettings** component of the  `Columns` for **OrderID** and **ShipCity** columns with a specified `Direction`.

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}